Premises Liability Accidents

 Premises accidents can occur anywhere including:

-• Property/homes.
+• Property/homes/apartments.
 One example would be a child who wanders into an unsecured area and drowns in a pool, or broken steps or stairways that cause an injury.
 Another example would be an unsecured dog that bites a passerby.

 • Business properties.
 An example would be a slippery floor at a grocery store, restaurant, or hotel that causes someone to fall and get injured.
 In such cases, businesses have a duty to post warnings and clear the hazard in a timely manner.
 Another example of business premises accidents are those involving dangerous or broken stairs, escalators, or elevators.
 Injuries caused by exposure to toxic chemicals or fumes are another example.